TrueXakeP/deployer.org/README.md

 ### Development

-Run buildin PHP server with next command:
+Run builtin PHP server with next command:

 ```
 npm start
 ```

-Run building of assets with gulp and webpack:
+Run build of assets with gulp and webpack:

 ```
 gulp